Dev-ERC/Branched-Project-Zone/README.md

 Name it Project-#
 Replace the # with the number of projects in the repository, then add 1.

-Each script you want in it, just make a file: Code-# Replace # with a letter- start with A, then move on to Z for each project added.
+Each script you want in your project, just make a file: Code-# Replace # with a letter- start with A, then move on to Z for each project added.